studentcalledfred/HapticGlove_code/README.md

 ### Data Visualization on MATLAB

 The data extrapolated from the experiment was visualized using MATLAB.
-The image below demonstrates a visualization of how the code works.
+The image below demonstrates a visualization of how the ChooseScript.cs algorithm works.

 ![Data Visualization](/Images/TheAlgorithm.png "Data Visualization on MATLAB")

 ### Results Analysis

-The overall results showed significant changes in the Just Noticeable Difference (JND) of participants at different vaseline intensities.
+The overall results showed significant changes in the Just Noticeable Difference (JND) of participants at different baseline intensities.

 ![Results Analysis](/Images/FinalResults.png "Results Analysis")

 ### Lab Setup and Behind the Scenes

 This image shows the behind-the-scenes setup where the magic all happened.
-Various capabilities such as hand tracking and full-body tracking were tested during the project.
-However, integration with the gloves' features was not possible.
-This is what the lab setup looked like:
+Various glove capabilities such as hand tracking and full-body tracking were tested during the project.
+However, I ran out of time to explore these further and integrate them into the project.

 ![Lab Setup](/Images/LabSetup.jpg "Lab Setup and Behind the Scenes")